vsangeetha97/Mood-Prediction/README.md

 # Mood-Prediction
-Predicting the mood of a song using Deep Learning
+This project predicts the mood of the musical pieces using quantifiable differences between using a Multi-Class Neural Network.